Frequently Asked Questions

 How do I get a campus job?

 If you qualify for a campus job, you will be notified through your financial aid offer.
 Students work an average of ten hours per week and receive a paycheck twice per month.
 If a job becomes available at the beginning or during the academic year, it will be posted on the electronic job board.
-Anyone who was not awarded a campus job as part of their financial aid can then apply, regardless of financial need.

 How do I join a musical, dance or theater group?